cinchy-co/Documentation/deployment-guide/deployment-guides/iis-deployment-installation.md

 ### Serilog

-There is a "serilog" property that allows you to configure where it logs to.
+Cinchy has a `serilog` property that configures where the logs are located.
 In the below code, update the following:

 - `"Name"` must be set to "File" so it writes to a physical file on the disk.